-Thank you for reading my blog!
-I pray you will be blessed and encouraged as I rehearse the wonderful ways in which God has led me in my nursing career.
+Welcome to my blog.
+I pray you will be blessed and encouraged as I record the wonderful ways in which God has led me in my nursing career.
 Please contact me at Pamela.email@example.com with any questions, comments, and prayer requests.

 When I was in high school, I first learned the wonderful good news about the Lord Jesus Christ when I read John 3:16.

-“For God so loved the world, that He gave His only begotten (unique) Son, that whosoever believeth in Him, shall not perish but have everlasting life.”
+“For God so loved the world, that He gave His only begotten (unique) Son, that whoever believes in Him, should not perish but have everlasting life.”
+(NKJV)

-I received Him as my personal Savior, was forgiven of all my sins, received eternal life, and began my eternal relationship with my Creator!
-(See Life Changing Letter blog.)
+I received Him as my personal Savior, was forgiven of all my sins, and began my eternal relationship with my Creator.
+(See Life Changing Letter post.)
 As I began to grow in His grace through studying the Bible, and meeting other Christians, God gave me a desire to become a nurse with the hope that He would use me to point others to my dear Savior.

-I enjoy traveling and have had the joy of visiting over 20 countries and 44 of the 50 United States.
-My remaining states to visit are Alabama, Alaska, Arkansas, Mississippi, New Mexico, and Oregon.
-I also volunteered on several short-term medical mission trips.
-My friends around the world have enriched my life!
+I enjoy traveling and have had the joy of visiting over 20 countries and 48 of the 50 United States.
+I hope to visit my final two states of Arkansas and New Mexico in the near future.
+I also volunteered on several short-term medical mission trips in Honduras and Belize.
+I thank God for my friends around the world who have enriched my life.

-Because I still work with potentially violent patients, I have changed the names of people I mention.
-I purposely try not to use medical “jargon” so the person who has no medical background can follow along easily.
+I have changed the names of most of the people I mention and purposely omit medical jargon so the person who has no nursing background can easily understand.

-As my nursing career draws to a close, I desire to encourage other Christian nurses, nursing students, and those considering entering nursing by sharing the lessons God has taught me about Himself.
-I also want to record some of the many changes in the medical field I have witnessed in the past four decades.
+My goal is to encourage other Christian nurses, nursing students, and those considering entering nursing by sharing the lessons God has taught me about Himself.
 I look forward to making new friends and pray you will keep “Looking unto Jesus, the author and finisher of our faith.”
-Hebrews 12:2
+Hebrews 12:2 (KJV)